MathieuBuisson/Powershell-Administration/Restore-DfsrSysvol/README.md

-DESCRIPTION :
+##Description :

-This module contains one cmdlet : Restore-DfsrSysvol .
+This module contains one cmdlet : **Restore-DfsrSysvol** .

-It performs a non-authoritative or authoritative (if the -Authoritative parameter is used) resynchronization of DFSR replicated SYSVOL on one or more domain controllers.
+It performs a non-authoritative or authoritative (if the **-Authoritative** parameter is used) resynchronization of DFSR replicated SYSVOL on one or more domain controllers.

 The procedure followed by this cmdlet is explained in the following article : https://support.microsoft.com/kb/2218556

 This is useful in the following scenarios :

     DFS Replication is used to replicate the Active Directory SYSVOL share

     The SYSVOL folder is empty

     The SYSVOL share is missing (not shared) on one or more domain controllers

     The NETLOGON share is missing (not shared) on one or more domain controllers

 This module requires Powershell version 4 (or later), the Activedirectory module, the Dfsr module and to be run as Administrator.